Miramar Peninsula: 1950s

 The hill to the west of the Miramar plain was flattened in the 1950s and used to reclaim land from the sea to form the new airport runway.
-The residential street of Rongotai Tce ran along the hill ridge and was completely removed and all houses demolished.
+The residential street of Rongotai Tce which ran along the ridge of the hill was completely removed and all houses shifted or demolished.
 Over the years since the airport was built the suburb names have drifted location.
 The houses in south west Miramar from the gasometer to the golf course were in Rongotai but the name has now drifted south west towards Rongotai College.
-Likewise a shore point named "Moa point" was subsumed into the southern end of the runway resulting in the name now only being used by to describe remaining houses to the east.
+Likewise a headland named Moa Point was subsumed into the southern end of the runway resulting in the name now only being used to describe remaining houses to the east.

 Wellington Airport in its current location was opened on 24 October 1959, replacing Rongotai Aerodrome.